 Participants and Procedure

-We recruited two hundred twenty-two American adults through Amazon Mechanical Turk (Buhrmester, Kwang, & Gosling, 2011).
-Participants were compensated according to the standards in MTurk (roughly equals to $1).
+We recruited 222 American adults through Amazon Mechanical Turk (MTurk; Buhrmester, Kwang, & Gosling, 2011).
+Participants were compensated according to the standards in MTurk (roughly equal to $1).
 As in Study 1, our aim was to have approximately 100 participants per experimental condition.
 Given the anticipated loss of participants who would not respond to the full questionnaire, we extended our initial sample size to 222.
-To be eligible, participants had to be over 18 years of age and reside in the U.S. Out of the 222 participants, 169 completed the study.
-We removed 3 participants from the dataset because they failed a simple attention check (i.e., in one item the participants were instructed “please choose to a moderate degree”).
+To be eligible, participants had to be over 18 years of age and reside in the United States.
+Out of the 222 participants, 169 completed the study.
+We removed 3 participants from the dataset because they failed a simple attention check (i.e., in one item the participants were instructed to “please choose to a moderate degree”).
 We also removed 32 cases due to unreasonably long completion times, which was defined as less than half the median completion time (549/2 = 274.5; 16 participants) or over twice the median time (549x2 = 1098; 16 participants).
-The final sample consisted of 134 participants with ages ranging from 18 to 72 years (M = 37.89, SD = 12.05; 71 male and 63 female).
+The final sample consisted of 134 participants ranging in age from 18 to 72 years (M = 37.89, SD = 12.05; 71 males and 63 females).
 Unless otherwise indicated, the procedure and materials were similar to those used in Study 1.
-Means, standard deviations and correlations between measured variables are provided in Table 2.
-A sensitivity power analysis conducted on G*Power, using a 2x2 design as a proxy of our quasi-experimental design, and assuming an of 0.05 (two-tailed) and a power of 0.80, revealed that the final sample (N = 134) was sufficiently powered to detect a medium-size effect of f = .24.
+Means, standard deviations, and correlations between measured variables are provided in Table 2.
+A sensitivity power analysis conducted on G*Power using a 2x2 design as a proxy of our quasi-experimental design and assuming an of 0.05 (two-tailed) and a power of 0.80 revealed that the final sample (N = 134) was sufficiently powered to detect a medium-sized effect of f = .24.

 Materials and Measures

 Punishment Orientation Questionnaire.
-In order to assess participants’ general tendency to seek justice with respects to an offender, independently of the specific context, we used the 17-item scale developed by Yamamoto and Maeder (2019).
-Responses were provided on a 7-point scale ranging from 1 ‘strongly disagree to 7 ‘strongly agree’.
+To assess participants’ general tendency to seek justice with respect to an offender independent of the specific context, we used the 17-item scale developed by Yamamoto and Maeder (2019).
+Responses were provided on a 7-point scale ranging from 1 (“strongly disagree”) to 7 (“strongly agree”).
 This scale not only disentangles retribution from utilitarian motives, but also differentiates between subtypes of each (prohibitive versus permissive).
-Thus, this scale comprises of four motives for justice sub-scales: Prohibitive Utilitarianism, which refers to limiting punishment based on utility (e.g., "Punishment should be about looking forward to improve society, not backward to address the criminal’s misdeeds."; α = .86); Permissive Utilitarianism, which refers to the willingness to give strict punishment based on the benefits thereof (e.g., "An overly harsh punishment may be necessary to prevent others from committing the same crime."; α = .88); Prohibitive Retribution, which refers to the aversion to punishing innocent people (e.g., "Catching more guilty people isn’t worth the expense of false convictions."; α = .61); and Permissive Retribution, which refers to the desire for just deserts (e.g., "Even if society would not benefit at all from punishing a guilty person, he should still be punished because he deserves it."; α = .85).
-Of course, our predictions focused on the utilitarianism scores, and that we did not have specific predictions distinguishing between permissive and prohibitive utilitarianism.
-However, it is worth noting that both utilitarian sub-scales differ in the willingness to apply strict punishment in order to achieve that goal.
-We retained the original scale structure and computed four average scores (one for each sub-scale), in such a way that higher scores reflect stronger motive endorsement.
+This scale is comprised of four motives for justice subscales: 1) Prohibitive Utilitarianism, which refers to limiting punishment based on utility (e.g., "Punishment should be about looking forward to improve society, not backward to address the criminal’s misdeeds."; α = .86); 2) Permissive Utilitarianism, which refers to the willingness to give strict punishment based on the benefits thereof (e.g., "An overly harsh punishment may be necessary to prevent others from committing the same crime."; α = .88); 3) Prohibitive Retribution, which refers to an aversion to punishing innocent people (e.g., "Catching more guilty people isn’t worth the expense of false convictions."; α = .61); and 4) Permissive Retribution, which refers to the desire for just deserts (e.g., "Even if society would not benefit at all from punishing a guilty person, he should still be punished because he deserves it."; α = .85).
+Of course, our predictions focused on the utilitarianism scores, and we did not have specific predictions distinguishing between permissive and prohibitive utilitarianism.
+However, it is worth noting that both utilitarian subscales differ in the willingness to apply strict punishment to achieve that goal.
+We retained the original scale structure and computed four average scores—one for each sub-scale— in such a way that higher scores reflect stronger motive endorsement.